I'm from Birmingham, England, where I am an electrician with an interest in hobby electronics.

-If you are looking to migrate from an older x10 system then you can do this gradually and fairly easily.
-If you installed your own X10 network then you will certainly have no problems at all with the simpler Insteon installation process.
+If you are looking to migrate from an older X10 system, then you can do this gradually and fairly easily.
+If you installed your own X10 network, then you will certainly have no problems at all with the simpler Insteon installation process.

-DIY and Maker Culture
+Not Much DIY or Maker Culture

 Insteon is more of a closed system than some of its competitors, meaning that it is less suitable for DIY modifications.
-There are a few independent software makers out there who can help you develop your own controller based on a static computer, which allows for the creation of some additional features, but there is no significant 'maker culture'.
+There are a few independent software makers out there who can help you develop your own controller based on a static computer, which allows for the creation of some additional features—but there is no significant 'maker culture'.

 The lack of a substantial online community of self-installers should not be a problem for people wanting to set up a basic system themselves, as the installation process is very simple.
-But if you want a project that you can really get your teeth stuck into and customize in a big way then you may have to look elsewhere.
+But if you want a project that you can really get your teeth stuck into and customize in a big way, then you may have to look elsewhere.

 Insteon 'Connected Home' Starter Kit

-The easiest and in many cases the cheapest way to get started with Insteon home automation is to buy a starter kit which includes everything you need for a basic set up.
+The easiest and, in many cases, the cheapest way to get started with Insteon home automation is to buy a starter kit which includes everything you need for a basic setup.

 - Hub controller